jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 The output capsules of ConvCaps2 are connected to the Class Capsules using a fully connected layer instead of a convolution layer.
 ConvCaps2  outputs one capsule per class.
 (In smallNORB, we have 5 classes $$E=5$$)

 Here is the code in building each layers:
+(Note, in the trace below, we replace the smallNORB with the MNist dataset with image size 28x28x1)
 ```python
 def capsules_net(inputs, num_classes, iterations, name='CapsuleEM-V0'):
   """Replicate the network in `Matrix Capsules with EM Routing.`